ZoOtMcNoOt/biotransport/docs/notes/GAP_ANALYSIS.md

 For PhD-level research, the main remaining gaps are:
 - Unstructured meshes
-- Sparse solvers
+- Multi-species reaction-diffusion
-- ADI methods
+- Nernst-Planck transport

 For postdoctoral/publication-quality work, significant infrastructure additions (GPU, FSI, UQ) would be needed.
 The library now provides a **complete foundation for MS-level thesis research** with all critical features implemented.